jvalegre/XSEDE_qsub/README.md

     --pcomet and --pbridges: partitions where you want to run the calculations.
 Options Comet: shared,compute,debug.
 Options Bridges: RM-shared,RM,RM-small.
 More options can be added manually.
 By default, is less than the max number of processors (24 in Comet and 28 in Bridges) is used, the "shared" and "RM-shared" partitions are used.
 Otherwise, the "compute" and "RM" partitions are set as default automatically by the script.

 ## Examples of command lines to run the script
     It's convenient to create aliases depending on the cluster you are using (i.e. for Comet, alias sub="XSEDE_qsub --cluster comet").
-To create an alias, edit your .bashrc file (.bashrc is in your home folder, it can be edited as a text file) and add, for example:
+To create an alias, edit your .bashrc file. .bashrc is a file that is already created in your home folder and can be edited as a text file, HOWEVER, by default it's hidden in your SFTP/SSH client.
+You can either change the settings of your client to see hidden files or use the XSEDE terminal and use the 'vim' command to edit the file.
+After you found the .bashrc file, edit it and add, for example:

     alias sub='/PATH/XSEDE_qsub.py --cluster comet'